rootstrap/blog/content/Consumer Privacy Regulations CCPA and GDPR - Pablo Blanco.md

   process a certain amount of data from consumers.
-- **Penalties**: GDPR penalties are capped based on a company’s annual revenue, on the other hand, CCPA penalties have no limit and are assessed per violation and number of affected consumers.
+- **Penalties**: GDPR penalties are capped based on a company’s annual revenue, on the other hand, CCPA penalties have no limit and are assessed per violation and the number of affected consumers.
 - **Opt-in/Opt-out**: Under GDPR, businesses must have opt-in from consumers before collecting data.
 In the case of CCPA, consumers must opt-out of data collection.